Engee documentation

 where

-Calculation of Nusselt number
+Calculation of the Nusselt number

-and the Nusselt number at port B:
+and the Nusselt number in port B:

 where

-and the Nusselt number at port B is:
+and the Nusselt number in port B:

 where

-and the Nusselt number at port B is:
+and the Nusselt number in port B:

-Calculation of hydraulic diameter
+Calculation of the hydraulic diameter

 and the hydraulic diameter for pressure calculations is: